pcmichaud/micro/source/invest.rst

 Source: `French and Poterba (1991) <https://www-jstor-org.proxy2.hec.ca/stable/pdf/2006858.pdf?refreqid=excelsior%3A0aaba7660352cf1d0501fe73d9aecf72>`_.

-A more subtle puzzle is that when asked in the lab to allocate across different risky assets, some investors use simple heuristics, in particular one which leads them potentially to over-diversify by simply allocating an equal share of the endownment to different stocks.
+A more subtle puzzle is that when asked in the lab to allocate across different risky assets, some investors use simple heuristics, in particular one which leads them potentially to over-diversify by simply allocating an equal share of the endowment to different stocks.

-In situations where taxes affect the rate of return on savings, some investors are better than other at taking into account tax considerations.
+In situations where taxes affect the rate of return on savings, some investors are better than others at taking into account tax considerations.
 This is the case for example in Canada with RRSP and TFSAs having different tax considerations and some investors suffer from important losses from not investing in the right tax-preferred saving vehicle (see `Boyer, d'Astous and Michaud (forthcoming) <https://www-mitpressjournals-org.proxy2.hec.ca/doi/abs/10.1162/rest_a_00973>`_).

 If one invests in the wrong vehicle given marginal tax rates when contributing and withdrawing, mistakes can be substantial as the following figure shows.
 Hence, taxes matter.